ICCCIVY/2420-Assignment-1/README.md

 1. Before installing doctl, make sure you have successfully connected to your Arch Linux droplet using your private key from Step 4.

-2. Update the system package database and upgrade all the installed packages
+2. Update the system package database and upgrade all the installed packages:
 ```
 sudo pacman -Syu
 ```
-3. Install `doctl` from the Arch User Repository (AUR) using the `yay` package manager
+3. Install `doctl` from the Arch User Repository (AUR) using the `yay` package manager.

-- Installs all the necessary tools required to build and install AUR packages.
+- Installs all the necessary tools required to build and install AUR packages:
 ```
 sudo pacman -S --needed base-devel git
 ```